Online Scams - What You Need To Know

 Look carefully at the website.
 If the spelling and grammar are not correct and the whole site looks like it was tossed together without thought, you should probably find another website to do your shopping.

-🚩 Attackers will try to replicate brand-name sites to trick shoppers into buying from them instead of getting the real deal from the genuine site.
-At best, you might end up with knockoffs from China.
-At worst, you might have your identity stolen.
-Knockoffs cost companies almost one trillion dollars a year, so check out the sites you shop at carefully to make sure they are real.
+Attackers will try to replicate brand-name sites.
+You could end up with knockoffs from China, or you might have your identity stolen.
+Knockoffs cost companies almost one trillion dollars annually.
+Check out the sites you shop at carefully to ensure they are real.

 Be leary of sites that continuously offer huge discounts.
-These sites are suspect because brand-name goods should sell for more, and these supposed bargains are more than likely either knockoffs or lures to spend money, but no goods will ever be delivered.
-Go to Google Shopping to compare prices and then shop around until you find the right item.
-Avoid the bargain basement — you get what you pay for.
+Bargains are more than likely knockoffs or lures to spend money without the goods being delivered.
+Compare prices at Google Shopping and shop around.
+Avoid the bargain basement.

-🚩 Beware of any site that will not accept credit or debit card payments and requires you to pay by wire transfer, pre-paid gift cards, bitcoin or other cryptocurrencies.
-These are not secure methods, and in most cases, you will not be able to get your money back.
+Beware of any site that requires you to pay only by wire transfer, pre-paid gift cards, bitcoin, or other cryptocurrencies.
+These are usually scam sites.
 My advice?
 If you stumble onto one of these, close the tab and move on.

-🚩 Google the physical mailing address, see a map of it and get a Google satellite image of it.
+Google the physical mailing address, see a map and get a Google satellite image of it.
 If the address does not exist, or the building looks suspicious, don't shop at that site. is not legitimate.

-🚩 Read the reviews.
-Type in the name of the site or the product you are thinking of buying, and then add the word "scam."
+Read the reviews.
+Type in the name of the site or the product you are considering buying, and then add the word "scam."
 Take seriously all the feedback you find before doing business with that site.